Think Twice Before Doing a Roth IRA Conversion if You Are Using Account Assets to Pay the Taxes Due

 Assumptions:

 The results assume that the taxes due when converting your current account to a Roth IRA are taken from the assets being transferred.
 It also accounts for the early withdrawal penalty on assets used to meet that tax liability.
 You do have the option of paying the tax liability out-of-pocket, which would affect the results.
 It further assumes that taxpayers at any income level may convert to a Roth IRA and that any tax liability arising from the conversion is paid in equal installments over two years, beginning with the 2011 tax year, at the same tax rate.
-These rules apply to conversions made during 2010.
+The two year tax rule does not apply to conversions made during 2012.
 It also assumes that no distributions are taken before age 59½ and that you take even annual distributions during the retirement period you specified.

 Roth Conversion at 28% Tax Rate Before and During Retirement